 South Dakota

-While SD doesn’t officially recognize reciprocity agreements, all licensed agents moving into the state can apply for equivalent licenses.
-Applicants must also complete these requirements:
+South Dakota does not officially recognize reciprocity agreements, but all licensed agents moving into the state can apply for equivalent licenses (South Dakota Real Estate Commission).
+Requirements as of 2026:

 - Take and pass the state portion of the exam